s-dharmam/Convolutional-Neural-Networks-on-Mnist-Dataset/README.md

 # Convolutional-Neural-Networks-on-Mnist-Dataset
-practical performed for Applied Machine Learning course.
+Practical performed for Applied Machine Learning course at A.D.Patel Institute of Technology. enrollment no :- 180010116049